bibermann/doco-cli/docs/doco-help.md

 │                                [default: (stdin or current directory)]       │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --running            -r        Consider only projects with at least one      │ │                                running or restarting service.                │ │ --remove-volumes     -v        Remove volumes (implies -f / --force).        │ │ --no-remove-orphans  -k        Keep orphans.                                 │
+│ --running                      Consider only projects with at least one      │ │                                running or restarting service.                │ │ --remove-volumes     -v        Remove volumes (implies -f / --force).        │ │ --no-remove-orphans  -k        Keep orphans.                                 │